derlio/golang-study/en/The Laws of Reflection.md

 Because reflection builds on the type system, let's start with a refresher about types in Go.

 Go is statically typed.
-Every variable has a static type, that is, exactly one type known and fixed at compile time: int, float32, \*MyType, []byte, and so on.
+Every variable has a static type, that is, exactly one type known and fixed at compile time: `int, float32, \*MyType, []byte`, and so on.
 If we declare
 ```
 type MyInt int

 var i int
 var j MyInt
 ```
-then i has type int and j has type MyInt.
-The variables i and j have distinct static types and, although they have the same underlying type, they cannot be assigned to one another without a conversion.
+then `i` has type `int` and `j` has type `MyInt`.
+The variables `i` and `j` have distinct static types and, although they have the same underlying type, they cannot be assigned to one another without a conversion.

 One important category of type is interface types, which represent fixed sets of methods.
 An interface variable can store any concrete (non-interface) value as long as that value implements the interface's methods.
-A well-known pair of examples is io.Reader and io.Writer, the types Reader and Writer from the [io package](http://golang.org/pkg/io/):
+A well-known pair of examples is `io.Reader` and `io.Writer`, the types Reader and Writer from the [io package](http://golang.org/pkg/io/):
 ```
 //Reader is the interface that wraps the basic Read method.
 type Reader interface {